 Aerial surveys for buildings and commercial properties

-We have a RPAS (Remotely Piloted Aircraft System) available to deliver a range of aerial mapping services with high resolution digital camera technology in all states of Australia.
-We can add an extra dimension to managing your site or building by providing an airborne perspective that can compliment traditional land based surveys.
+Our aerial surveying company in Australia has equipment that the industry terms either a RPAS (Remotely Piloted Aircraft System) or Unmanned Aerial Vehicle (UAV) which has the capabilities to deliver a range of aerial mapping services with high resolution digital camera technology in any location in Australia.
+We can add an extra dimension to managing your site, building or civil construction project by providing an airborne visual perspective that can complement traditional land based surveys.

 - Save time and money with our expert aerial mapping services

 - Enjoy a superior range of air and ground imaging technologies

 - Get precise digital and topographical mapping data

 - We are able to do aerial mapping applications for lots of different industry types.

 - We use the latest RPAS, drone and UAV equipment to produce precise surveying outputs